jmmaloney3/portopt/README.md

   class allocations

 The asset class allocations are provide as percentages in decimal format.
-For example, if the asset class allocation is 13.4% then the cvalue in the CSV file will be 0.134.
+For example, if the asset class allocation is 13.4% then the value in the CSV file will be 0.134.

-# Additioan Information
+# Additioal Information
 The portfolio optimization problem has the following features:
 * quadratic objective function to minimize the sum of the squared difference between the target asset class allocation and the actual asset class allocation